kontainapp/km/demo/test-app/README.md

 # Simple inferring app using tensorflow

-There are two ways to build and run this app - in a docker container or in vagrant VM.
-The application code is the same, it's just the packaging is different.

 Note that we require our own custom built version of tensorflow.
 The code isn't changed, we just compile it with `-D_GTHREAD_USE_RECURSIVE_MUTEX_INIT_FUNC=1` to disable use of non-POSIX primitives that are not supported on musl.